gdbecker/PersonalLearning/UdemyTypeScriptCompleteDeveloperGuide/17_ReactRedux/README.md

   - TOns of generics flying around
   - Tons of imports, as just about everything (action creator, action, reducer, store, component) need to be aware of different types
   - Redux inherently functional in nature, tough integration with TypeScript classes

-### Other Notes

-- Use "tsc --init" in the terminal to make a "tsconfig.json" file
-- rootdir -> './src'
-- outdir -> './build'
-- Use "tsc -w" in the terminal to open the "watch" mode to detect any changes in the src folder, which will then transform the .ts files into .js files